axibase/axibase-charts/syntax/functions.md

 ## [⇧](#header) <a name="csv_inline"></a> CSV inline text mode

 ### Description
-Parse CSV-like text placed between `csv` and `endcsv` keywords.
+Parse CSV-like text placed between `csv name = ` and `endcsv` keywords into an arrat of objects.
+First line contains header - columns' names.
+Other lines contain data.
+Each data line is parsed into the object, where keys are columns' names and values are the values of corresponidng cells.
+The generated array uses the `.value(column_name)` method to get unique sorted values of defined column.

 Limitations and features that are applied:
  - There can be empty lines and spaces.
  - To escape spaces, double-quotes(`"`) should be used.
  - Value should not contain double-quotes(`"`).
  - Multi-line rows are not supported.
  - The delimiter symbol is a comma (`,`)

-The generated array uses the `.value(column_name)` method to get unique sorted values of some column.

 ### Syntax